Chances are, growing up, you ran into at least one person who prided him/herself on being able to recite the value of Pi to the bazillionth digit:

 Maybe you knew this kid:

 Anyway, for most real-world situations, you don't need to go into a whole lot of detail.
-Something less precise for Pi...such as the most I can remember will do just fine:
+Something less precise for Pi...such as 3.14159 will do just fine.

 You may be wondering why anybody would want to go from having values that are more precise to having values that are less precise.
-In this section, I'll provide some examples.
+In this section, we are going to look at some examples.

-In general, whatever you are displaying on screen looks best when it is position and size values fall on a whole pixel.
+Whenever you are doing anything on the canvas or positioning DOM elements using code, you'll be doing a whole lot of pixel pushing to the screen.
+The things you are drawing on screen look best when its position and size values fall on a whole pixel.
 If you are using fractional values, what you are displaying may end up looking blurry:

-For performance intensive tasks, working with round numbers is faster than having to deal with numbers that contain extra precision.
-Though, this is less of an issue nowadays than it was before.
+Working with round numbers is faster than having to deal with numbers that contain extra precision.
+Nuff said about that :P

-The reason for the odd appearance of the 4 has to do with how fractions are represented as floating point values.
+There is a reason why the 2 awkwardly shows up at the end of the result.
+It has to do with how fractions are represented as floating point values.
 It is weird, but that's just how it is.
-By rounding your number, you can account for that unnecessary precision and just get .02.
+By rounding your number, you can account for the unnecessary precision and just get .08 like you probably wanted all along.

 The most common function for rounding your value is the prom king himself, Math.round: